EpiqSty/dnsproxy/README.md

 **Security Concerns and other areas of improvement:**

+* Python 2.7 will retire in 2020, this case can't be considered as long-term solution.

 * Implement proper validation of SSL/TLS certificates including SPKI Pinning.
   * This is particularly important to ensure that the upstream DNS service is not compromised.